Vrisko To Logo Na Zo

 Vrisko To Logo Na Zo (Βρίσκω Το Λόγο Να Ζω; English: "I find the reason to live") is the third Greek-language studio album and fifth studio album overall by Greek singer Helena Paparizou, released on June 12, 2008 by Sony BMG Greece.
-It was the first time that "DON - K" (Niclas Olausson and Toni Mavridis) had produced the entire album and that Paparizou had contributed to an album both musically and lyrically.
+It was the first time that "DON - K" (Niclas Olausson and Toni Mavridis) had produced an entire album.
+It was also the first time for Paparizou to contribute to an album both musically and lyrically.
 It was also the first time that a duet was included on one of her solo albums.

 The album was re-released on December 22, 2008 as Vrisko To Logo Na Zo: The Deluxe Edition.

-The Deluxe Edition comes in a special rectangular case that contains the original CD and case, the Summer tour DVD, as well as a bonus poster with various photos from her summer tour.
-There were originally plans to release the album once again as a "Special Edition" with additional tracks including the digital single "Tha Mai Allios", as well as many of her songs from the 2009 MAD Secret Concert, six new duets, and a duet with the Italian band Silky Sunday called "Pothoi" (Siga Psithirista).
-However, plans were changed with Paparizou now planned to release a brand new Greek studio album in early 2010.
+The Deluxe Edition comes in a special rectangular case containing the original CD and case, the Summer tour DVD, as well as a bonus poster with various photos from her summer tour.
+There were original plans to release the album once again as a "Special Edition" with additional tracks including the digital single "Tha Mai Allios", as well as many of her songs from the 2009 MAD Secret Concert, six new duets, and a duet with the Italian band Silky Sunday called "Pothoi" (Siga Psithirista).
+However, the change of plans led to Paparizou releasing a brand new Greek studio album in early 2010.

 Production

 Paparizou reportedly said that she started writing songs with her team after the Christmas Holidays when she got back from Sweden.
-She also stated that the album was recorded between two countries Greece and Sweden, as well as in her professional home studio in Glyfada, Athens.
+The album was recorded in two countries—Greece and Sweden, some specifically in her own professional home studio in Glyfada, Athens.
 In an interview on MAD TV, Paparizou said that she cooperated with very popular and prestigious producers.
 The main producers were Niclas Olausson and Toni Mavridis.
-Paparizou announced that all of the writers and composers who participated, such as Giorgos Sabanis who composed "To Fili Tis Zois", Giorgos Moukidis who produced many of the Laika songs, Giannis Christodoulopoulos, Giannis Doksas who wrote the lyrics for the song "To Fili Tis Zois", Eleana Vrahali who wrote the lyrics for the song "Porta Gia Ton Ourano".
+Paparizou announced that the writers and composers who participated wrote many hit songs, such as Giorgos Sabanis who composed "To Fili Tis Zois", Giorgos Moukidis who produced many of the Laika songs, Giannis Christodoulopoulos, Giannis Doksas who wrote the lyrics for the song "To Fili Tis Zois", Eleana Vrahali who wrote the lyrics for the song "Porta Gia Ton Ourano".